pr0pz/obs-websocket-tester/README.md

 ### __Instructions__

+[Use it online](https://propz.de/obs-websocket-tester/) or download the HTML file and:
 - Type in your connection data (also works with password protected connections)
 - Chose the request type you wanna send
 - Fill the needed fields and send the request